boxed/mutmut/README.rst

 left off.
 It's also smart enough to retest only the surviving mutants when the test suite changes.

-To print the results run `mutmut results`.
-It will give you a list of the mutants grouped by bucket.
-You can now either show the diff of a mutant with `mutmut show 3` or write it to disk with `mutmut apply 3`.
+To print the results run `mutmut show`.
+It will give you a list of the mutants grouped by file.
+You can now look at a specific mutant diff with `mutmut show 3`, all mutants for a specific file with `mutmut show path/to/file.py` or all mutants with `mutmut show all`.

-You should **REALLY** have the file you mutate under source code control and committed before you mutate it!
+You can also write a mutant to disk with `mutmut apply 3`.
+You should **REALLY** have the file you mutate under source code control and committed before you apply a mutant!

 Whitelisting